-If your agency submits an application in June/July 2017, you will be informed of the outcome of your proposal(s) prior to January 2018.
+If your agency submits an application prior to August 31, 2018, you will be informed of the

-For further information, questions or clarification, please contact Project Development Vice-Chair, Azadeh Adlamini.
+For further information, questions or clarification, please contact Project Development Vice-Chair, Erin Logan.
 We look forward to hearing from you!

 SUGGESTIONS & RECOMMENDATIONS: